Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 - “Human Resources Manager”

-You see that there are some search results that are not relevant in the screenshot above.
+You see that some search results are not relevant in the screenshot above.

-However, if I add quotes around “sales manager”, the results will exactly fit what you are looking for.
+However, if I add quotes around “sales manager”, the results will exactly fit your needs.

 2. AND